-With more and more students applying early each year, early admissions is getting ever more competitive.
-It's possible that you could get accepted in the next review cycle.
+With more and more students applying early each year, early admissions is getting ever more competitive, and deferrals are becoming more common.
+It is possible that you could get accepted in the next review cycle.
 You might call the admissions office and ask for further information if you get deferred.
 You could also send your mid-year grades or updated test scores to improve your application.
 Don't despair if you get deferred - but do be proactive and figure out your next steps.

 A few schools have a restrictive or single choice early action program that prevents you from applying to more than one school under EA.
 These schools include Harvard, Princeton, Yale, Stanford, and the University of Notre Dame.

 If your school's not restrictive, then you can apply early wherever you want.
 But as MIT says, "If you apply to another school during Early Action that does have a restriction, MIT requires that you respect those rules...you may not simultaneously apply to MIT.
 But that's just good manners."

 Besides the rare single choice EA program, early action doesn't have any other restrictions.
 You're not obligated to accept if you get offered a spot based on your EA application.
 Like with your RD schools, you have until the national response date of May 1 to make and submit your decision (and deposit).

 Being able to wait until May 1 to choose your college allows you to gather all your acceptances and compare financial aid offers.
 As you'll see below, this opportunity isn't available if you apply early decision.
 Before delving into how ED differs from EA, let's take a look at some popular schools with early action and their deadlines.